-The Chula Vista Police Department takes seriously all complaints regarding the service provided by the Department and the conduct of its members.
+Trust, accountability and transparency are key components in our commitment to serving the community.
+The Chula Vista Police Department takes seriously all complaints regarding the service provided by the Department and the conduct of its members and investigates every complaint received.

 Complaints against personnel are classified into two types of complaints: